Abdullah-codes/Infrastructure-automation-terraform/Readme.md

 Once this pipeline triggers it will create and deploy an ec2 instance.

 ### Terraform
-We have terraform code which consists of module which  includes networking components e.g. VPC,Subnets,internet gateway and on top of the description of desired ec2. it has the remote backend as well.
+We have terraform code which consists of module which  includes networking components e.g. VPC,Subnets,internet gateway and the description of desired ec2. it has the remote backend as well.

 ### Jenkinsfile